sneupan1/ToDo-List/README.md

 # ToDo-List
-A simple ToDo List made with HTML, JQuery and CSS
+A simple ToDo List made with HTML, JQuery and CSS!